justinmeiners/efficient-programming-with-components/03_singleton.md

 What do we need to make private?
 When you should not be able to set a value.
 A canonical example is something like `std::vector`.
-Internally, it has a pointer to memory area where all the data is allocated.
+Internally, it has a pointer to a memory area where all the data is allocated.
 You don't want to have this thing public because if somebody writes into there, you're going to be leaking memory.
 There is no reason to write to it before you first deallocate.
 Another way to think about it is to help preserve an invariant.
 There is some condition we need to assure that the values cannot change.

-For `singleton`, we pick struct because it's less typing *We should find the most minimal way of saying what we want to say*.
+For `singleton`, we pick struct because it's less typing.
+*We should find the most minimal way of saying what we want to say*.

 [^communist]: Alex: Don't be so eager with making members of classes private.